 Annual fee: $30/horse

-• All North Dakota State Park and Recreation Area maps are available free on Avenza maps, download the free app here.
+- All North Dakota State Park and Recreation Area trail maps are available in the OuterSpatial App.

 Bringing horses into North Dakota